-The release into the containment is shown in Fig. 5.60 for caesium, Fig. 5.61 for iodine, Fig. 5.62 for silver, Fig. 5.63 for tellurium, Fig. 5.64 for xenon and Fig. 5.65 for molybdenum.
+The release into the containment is shown in Fig. 5.55 for caesium, Fig. 5.56 for iodine, Fig. 5.57 for silver, Fig. 5.58 for tellurium, Fig. 5.59 for xenon and Fig. 5.60 for molybdenum.
 Where available, the diagrams include error bars corresponding to the experimental uncertainty (1 standard deviation).
 In case of the noble gases both versions predict practically the same values, which are in good agreement with the experiment.
-In case of caesium and iodine, the simulated values are very similar with both versions and are in good agreement with the experimental values.
-On the other hand, for a couple of elements, like silver or tellurium, the new version predicts the experimental values not as well as version 3.2.1.
-The reason is a bug discovered and fixed in SAFT (calculation of the collision cross sections), which had great influence on these values.
-All in all, the results are acceptable, and the bug fix is on solid theoretical background.
+In case of the other elements the corrected dataset predicts slightly higher releases into the containment.
+In case of iodine and caesium the predictions are enveloped by the given experimental uncertainties.
+For other elements no such open information is available.
+Even though in most cases a slightly higher prediction means a higher overprediction of the experimental values, the fix in the dataset was necessary and the differences stay at a reasonable level.

 In what form iodine enters the containment is highly important.
 Contrary to previous tests, where iodine was almost entirely injected in an aerosol form, in the FPT-3 test 87,7 % of the iodine released into the containment was in gaseous form and only to a lesser extent in an aerosol from (12.3 %).
-This behaviour was not well captured by the version 3.2.1, which predicted about 70% of aerosol, and only 30 % gaseous iodine to enter the containment.
-The new version delivers a somewhat better result but still only about 40 % of the iodine entering the containment has been predicted to be in gaseous form.
+This behaviour is not well captured by the version 3.4, which predicted about 72 % of aerosol, and only 28 % gaseous iodine to enter the containment.
+On the other hand, the version 3.3.1 with the corrected dataset predicts the iodine being almost only in aerosol form, the 3.4 version being a vast improvement.

-Fig. 5.60 Fraction of Cs mass released into the containment
+Fig. 5.55 Fraction of Cs mass released into the containment

-Fig. 5.61 Fraction of I mass released into the containment
+Fig. 5.56 Fraction of I mass released into the containment

-Fig. 5.62 Fraction of Ag mass released into the containment
+Fig. 5.57 Fraction of Ag mass released into the containment

-Fig. 5.63 Fraction of Te mass released into the containment
+Fig. 5.58 Fraction of Te mass released into the containment

-Fig. 5.64 Fraction of Xe mass released into the containment
+Fig. 5.59 Fraction of Xe mass released into the containment

-Fig. 5.65 Fraction of Mo mass released into the containment
+Fig. 5.60 Fraction of Mo mass released into the containment

-The deposition of caesium und iodine alongside the circuit can be seen in Fig. 5.66 and Fig. 5.67.
-The vertical lines show the division between the segments alongside the cooling circuit: up to 3,472m Plenum+Vertical line; 3,472m-13,032m Hot leg; 13,032m-21,359m Steam generator; starting from 21,35 m Cold leg.
-Both models predict very similar deposition.
+The deposition of caesium und iodine alongside the circuit can be seen in Fig. 5.61 and Fig. 5.62.
+The vertical lines show the division between the segments alongside the cooling circuit: up to 3.472 m Plenum+Vertical line; 3.472 m-13.032 m Hot leg; 13.032 m-21.359 m Steam generator; starting from 21.35 m Cold leg.
+Both versions ATHLET-CD 3.4./3.3.1 and 3.3.1 mod. predict very similar deposition.
 The predicted evolution of other elements is similar.
 A quantitative analysis of the deposition (where measurements are available), shows that on average the two versions perform similarly, and that overall results for deposition are satisfactory considering the uncertainties involved and the limitations in ATHLET-CD models.

-Fig. 5.66 Deposition of Cs in the circuit with vertical lines indicating release path up to the upper plenum, the hot leg, the steam generator entry, and steam generator exit into the cold leg
+Fig. 5.61 Deposition of Cs in the circuit with vertical lines indicating release path up to the upper plenum, the hot leg, the steam generator entry, and steam generator exit into the cold leg

-Fig. 5.67 Deposition of I in the circuit with vertical lines indicating release path up to the upper plenum, the hot leg, the steam generator entry, and steam generator exit into the cold leg
+Fig. 5.62 Deposition of I in the circuit with vertical lines indicating release path up to the upper plenum, the hot leg, the steam generator entry, and steam generator exit into the cold leg